 Because of the cold nature of our open water environment, wetsuits are required.
-Should you not want to wear a wetsuit for any reason, please clear this decision with our Safety Director, Nathaniel Berger (firstname.lastname@example.org).
+Exceptions may be reviewed and approved by the Risk Management Coordinator, Event Directors, and Swim Course or Safety Coordinator.
+Local safety teams must be advised of the special exceptions.
 Only those cleared will be allowed to swim without wetsuit.
 Please read our full wetsuit policy and tips on our Policies Page.

-Online Purchase: Orca is offering a 15% discount on all Orca wetsuits with code SAAPARTICIPANT15.
+Online Purchase: Orca is an SAA wetsuit partner offering a 20% discount on all Orca purchases with code SAA20

-All swimmers must thoroughly review the 2021 Swimmer Safety Document.
+All swimmers need to please review the 2023 Swimmer Safety Document here.

 All swimmers and volunteers must complete the waiver found here.